umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest-v7.md

 ---
-state: partial
-updated-links: false
-versionFrom: 9.0.0
+versionFrom: 7.0.0
+versionTo: 8.0.0
 ---

 # Package Manifest

-The `package.manifest` JSON file format is used to describe one or more custom Umbraco property editors, grid editors or parameter editors.
+The package.manifest JSON file format is used to describe one or more custom Umbraco property editors, grid editors, parameter editors, dashboards, sections or content apps.
 This page outlines the file format and properties found in the JSON.

 ## Sample Manifest